PHP-Dominicana/laravel-model-export/README.md

 # laravel-model-export

-A lightweight Laravel package to export Eloquent model data to CSV, with support for low-memory, lazy exports and a clean API via an `Exportable` trait and query macro.
+A lightweight Laravel package to export Eloquent model data to CSV, excel, with support for low-memory, lazy exports and a clean API via an `Exportable` trait and query macro.

 ## 📦 Features

 - Export model data to CSV using a simple method call
 - Export via query chaining (`User::where(...)->exportToCsv()`)
-- Automatically uses the model's `$exportable` property
 - Low memory usage via `lazyById()`
 - Customizable export paths